simpleinjector/SimpleInjector/README.md

 * [using](https://simpleinjector.org/using) will guide you through the Simple Injector basics.
 * The [Object Lifetime Management](https://simpleinjector.org/lifetimes) page explains how to configure lifestyles such as *transient*, *singleton*, and others.
-* See the [Reference library](https://simpleinjector.org/ReferenceLibrary/) for the complete API documentation of the latest version.
+* See the [reference library](https://simpleinjector.org/ReferenceLibrary/) for the complete API documentation of the latest version.
 * See the [integration guide](https://simpleinjector.org/integration) for more information about how to integrate Simple Injector into your specific application framework.
-* For more information about Dependency Injection in general, please visit [this page on Stackoverflow](https://stackoverflow.com/tags/dependency-injection/info).
+* For more information about Dependency Injection in general, please visit [this page on Stack Overflow](https://stackoverflow.com/tags/dependency-injection/info).
 * If you have any questions about how to use Simple Injector or about dependency injection in general, the experts at [Stackoverflow.com](https://stackoverflow.com/questions/ask?tags=simple-injector%20ioc-container%20dependency-injection%20.net%20c%23) are waiting for you.
 * For all other Simple Injector related question and discussions, such as bug reports and feature requests, the [Simple Injector discussion forum](https://simpleinjector.org/forum) will be the place to start.
-* The book [Dependency Injection Principles, Practices, and Patterns](https://manning.com/seemann2) presents core DI patterns in plain C# so you’ll fully understand how DI works.
+* The book [Dependency Injection Principles, Practices, and Patterns](https://mng.bz/BYNl) presents core DI patterns in plain C# so you’ll fully understand how DI works.

 **Happy injecting!**